celery/celery/docs/userguide/configuration.rst

 The default for this value is scheduler specific.
-For the default Celery beat scheduler the value is 300 (5 minutes), but for example the :pypi:`django-celery` database scheduler it's 5 seconds because the schedule may be changed externally, and so it must take changes to the schedule into account.
+For the default Celery beat scheduler the value is 300 (5 minutes), but for the :pypi:`django-celery-beat` database scheduler it's 5 seconds because the schedule may be changed externally, and so it must take changes to the schedule into account.